NATURALISTIC OBSERVATIONS

 NON-PARTICIPANT OBSERVATION

-The more likely scenario is where participants are observed from a distance rather than the researchers infiltrating the group.
+The more likely scenario is that participants are observed from a distance rather than that the researchers infiltrate the group.

 ETHICS OF OBSERVATIONS